Pbgopinadh/Bash/Ansible.md

 ansible-playbook -i nodes [just the inventory name groups will be provided in the hosts paramter in the yaml] -e ansible_username=ec2-user -e ansible_password=DevOps321 ping-playbook.yaml [playbook name]

+Ansible always gather facts before executing the plays to know the current status of the VM. so, we can disable the gathering facts option to save time.

+Ansible vault - used to encrypt and keep files secure.